CTSecUK/DEADFACE_CTF_2021/Write-ups/Cryptography/He Thrusts His Fists Against the Post (100Points).md

 > {ea-vetgaytereoreh-na}fan--wshbestpasslds-s-hm
 ---

-Looking at the string it loks like we havestandard alphabet charctoers and even the {} curly braces for the flag, but they aren't in the right place..
+Looking at the string in the description, it looks like it has standard alphabet characters and even the {} curly braces for the flag, but they aren't in the right place.

-This makes me thing the string has been encoded using a transposition cipher.
+This makes me thing the string has been encoded using a transposition cipher.?!

-The name of the challenge along with the picture in the challenge details further points me towards a Rail Fence Cipher (a type of transposition cipher).
+The name of the challenge along with the picture in the challenge details further points me towards a **"Rail Fence Cipher"** (a type of transposition cipher).

 Using our old friend [CyberChef](https://gchq.github.io/CyberChef/#recipe=Rail_Fence_Cipher_Decode(4,74)&input=e2VhLXZldGdheXRlcmVvcmVoLW5hfWZhbi0td3NoYmVzdHBhc3NsZHMtcy1obQ) and with a bit of expirementation to find the correct Key and Offset, we find our flag;